NemCSS Configuration

 |---|---|---|---|

-property | string | yes | The CSS property for generated utility classes (e.g. color, background-color). |
+property | string | no | The CSS property for generated utility classes (e.g. color, background-color).
+Omit it to generate only the CSS custom properties for this group with no utility classes. |

 tokens | object | yes | A map of semantic token names to primitive token references ({category.tokenName}). |